 Many teachers and student teachers attend this class along with people who have been practicing yoga for many years, we are therefore able to practice pranayama, mantra and meditation.
 The format of the sessions mean there is always something for any level of student from beginner to experienced.
 Everyone is welcome.
-(It is a mixed class of males and females.)

 Please bring your yoga mat, blocks and belt if you have them, otherwise something that can be placed on the floor like an extra large towel or rug.

 Drop in sessions every Tuesday evening from 7.00-9.00.
 Classes are on-going.
 Cost: £10.00 per week.

 There is a class during half term, hope to see you there.